 Online stores face increasing competition each year.
 Statista reports 2018 United States retail sales reached $501 billion, surpassing 2017 projections by $40 billion, and expected to end 2019 with $547 billion in sales.
 Small online store owners can benefit from this growing demand using special online selling tips to keep up with larger competitors.

-Here are 15 online selling tips to grow your online store.
+Here are 15 online selling tips from what to sell online to growing your online store.

 1. Automate Low-value Business Tasks